 If that's the only criteria we could use hand-soap, right?
 I don't know, probably not.
 I didn't come up with this stuff, I'm just testing it.

 A grow light was used to standardize the light received.
-I used this one in particular, a T5 full-spectrum tube light.
+I used this one, in particular, a T5 full-spectrum tube light.
 Indirect sunlight works for propagating too.
 If you need help pick a grow light, check out this article.

 - Some soil to place your propagations on.
-If you need help choosing a pre-made soil, look at our roundup of best succulent soils.
+If you need help choosing a pre-made soil, look at our roundup of the best succulent soils.
 If you want to make your own, read this guide on everything you need to know about soil.